How Cannabis Branding is Changing

-Twenty-nine states and the District of Columbia have legalized cannabis recreationally or medicinally (or both), and recent studies show that a majority of the US population is in favor of abolishing federal regulation of marijuana.
+Twenty-nine states and the District of Columbia (as of the time of publishing this article) have legalized cannabis recreationally or medicinally (or both), and recent studies show that a majority of the US population is in favor of abolishing federal regulation of marijuana.

 With these unprecedented changes have come waves of both excitement and trepidation concerning the place of cannabis in the mainstream American business model.
 For current cannabis-oriented businesses to capitalize on rapid industry growth, they must modernize their approach to marketing through novel branding efforts.

 Genetics and Consistency: The Traditional Cannabis Brand Model

 Regardless of whether a cannabis business operates within the medical or recreational market, branding has always been an essential element in customer satisfaction and retention.
 At the most fundamental level, cannabis branding is traditionally about consistency.

 To illustrate, not all Blue Dream flowers are the same; factors in cultivation and processing all contribute to the quality and potency of buds.
 However, a dedicated cultivator will preserve a genetic line and grow flowers in a consistent fashion.